Need to boost capacities of response teams to deal with unpredictable disasters: Patnaik | Law-Order

 - India

-Odisha Chief Minister Naveen Patnaik on Sunday felicitated volunteers and personnel of institutions for their support in the aftermath of the Balasore train disaster, and said the state government needs to boost the capacity of response teams to deal with such unpredictable disasters.
+Odisha Chief Minister Naveen Patnaik felicitated volunteers and personnel of institutions for their support in the aftermath of the Balasore train disaster and said the state government needs to boost the capacity of response teams to deal with such unpredictable disasters.

 Among those felicitate were personnel of ODRAF, NDRF, AIIMS-Bhubaneswar, Fire & Emergency Services as well as the Collector of Balasore.